 Found in the Atlantic Ocean, the southern latitude and stable conditions make scuba diving holidays in the Canary Islands a great short haul option.
-Due to the Gulf Stream, the waters are relatively warm, with summer temperatures of around 24˚C.
+Nutrient rich waters mean there is plenty to see beneath the waves with everything from wreck to reef and caves to coral.
+Due to the Gulf Stream, the waters are relatively warm – around 24˚C in the summer.

 A combination of Atlantic, Mediterranean and endemic Canarian marine life means the underwater world offers plenty to see.
 There is good visibility helping you view the plentiful marine life and some dramatic volcanic sea bed formations.